TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 ## 1 Introduction

-Tau-chain, or simply Tau, is a decentralized blockchain network offering innovative social-choice methods in order to determine its own next version, and by that being controlled solely and effectively by its many users.
+Tauchain, or simply Tau, is a decentralized blockchain network offering innovative social-choice methods in order to determine its own next version, and by that being controlled solely and effectively by its many users.
 Tau’s users specify what they want the system to be like, and subsequently Tau auto-updates itself according to the users’